 Saint Matthew provides funerals as a ministry of our parish and therefore if you are a member of Saint Matthew, there is no charge.

-When there is a death in your family, and you are in need of scheduling a funeral service, please contact Deacon Dan Pyles at 615-646-0378 or firstname.lastname@example.org.
+If there is a death in your family and you are in need of scheduling a funeral service, please contact Kelly Ott at (615) 550-5141 or firstname.lastname@example.org.
 We are also available to assist individuals and families with pre-arrangements.